Map Your Training

 - Verify: Verify your training are posted properly and keep in contact with the NICCS SO to update them on a regular basis.

 When you complete the Cybersecurity Training Data Collection Form, you will be asked to select the training proficiency level for each course.
 This information will assist individuals in selecting the appropriate level of required training.
-The proficiency levels are defined below:

 The success of the Cybersecurity Training and Education Catalog depends on your support.
 Would you like to see anything else added to the Cybersecurity Training and Education Catalog with future versions?
 To make this as comprehensive a resource as possible, please help us by submitting your training by following the 4-step process described above.
 For any questions or concerns, please use the NICCS SO mailbox.